33rd (Camberwell) Divisional Artillery: Hundred Days' Offensive

 33rd Divisional Artillery moved into action north of Heudecourt during the night of 16/17 September having moved secretly up to the line by a series of long night marches.
 These marches had exhausted the gunners, who only had time for brief registration shoots before the attack went in at 05.20 on 18 September (the Battle of Épehy.
-The two brigades of 33rd DA supported 17th (N) Division in a fireplane that involve a hurricane bombardment by mortars, a creeping barrage of 18-pdrs and a half-hour smoke barrage by the 4.5s.
+The two brigades of 33rd DA supported 17th (N) Division in a fireplan that involve a hurricane bombardment by mortars, a creeping barrage of 18-pdrs and a half-hour smoke barrage by the 4.5s.
 There was also a searching barrage of 18-pdrs and 4.5s fired 200–500 yards beyond the creeping barrage.
-17th (N) Division achieved all its objectives after a hard fight: Gauche Wood proved a toygh objective, but the 6-inch mortars were brought up to knock out a machine gun nest hidden amongst derelict British tanks from a previous battle.
+17th (N) Division achieved all its objectives after a hard fight: Gauche Wood proved a tough objective, but the 6-inch mortars were brought up to knock out a machine gun nest hidden amongst derelict British tanks from a previous battle.
 In the afternoon 33rd DA's guns engaged moving targets, broke up counter-attacks, and laid on a further creeping barrage after dark as the infantry pushed forward to consolidate just short of the Hindenburg Line.

 33rd Division then relieved 21st Division, which had attacked on the right, and 33rd DA moved up behind it on 23 September.
 That night CLXII Bde was subjected to an intense enemy gas bombardment, which put Brigade HQ and B Bty completely out of action; Maj G. Fetherston of A Bty directed the whole brigade despite an earlier wound.
 The division's task was to capture the Hindenburg outposts covering the St Quentin Canal and there was a great deal of minor fighting.
 Two guns of B/CLXII were brought back into action, one each to A and C, and these two batteries were also given four captured 77mm guns, which enabled them to fire captured stocks of 'Yellow Cross' (Mustard gas) shells.
 The Battle of the St Quentin Canal was launched on 29 September; two brigades of 33rd Division attacked Villers-Guislain, supported by three RFA brigades (including both of 33rd DA's) under the command of Brig-Gen G.H.W.
 Nicholson, the CRA.
 However, the attack failed and the infantry were back on their starting position by nightfall, having suffered heavy casualties.
 The batteries had been ordered to move up behind the infantry, and were caught by shellfire, with B/CLVI Bty less than 400 yd from the enemy.